luizbgomide/sovereign/equipment.md

 Bribes to overlook a minor crime cost a day's worth of the witness' time.
 To overlook a major crime, a month.
 To overlook a capital crime, a year.

-Curing Diseases costs 500g, lifting curses or undoing magic costs 1000g.
-These kinds of curatives are subject to Equipment Availability for the market.
+Curing Diseases costs 500g.
+Lifting curses and undoing magic costs 1000g.
+Ressurection costs 1500g (requires a week of bedrest afterward).
+Depetrification costs 5000g.
+These curatives are subject to [Equipment Availability](#equipment-availability) for the market.

 ## Henchmen